Sanidhyaekhar/Ethos-Ltd-FMVA/README.md

 4. Regulatory risks (e.g., taxes on luxury goods)

 Tools Used:
-Microsoft Excel
+1. Microsoft Excel
-Financial Modeling & Valuation techniques
+2. Financial Modeling & Valuation techniques

 File Information:
 File: Ethos Ltd. FMVA.xlsx
 Type: Financial Model

 About This Project:
 This project was developed as part of my practice in financial modeling and valuation.
-It reflects my ability to build structured, dynamic, and insight-driven.financial models.
+It reflects my ability to build structured, dynamic, and insight-driven financial models.